Stopping Racial Steering Begins With Real Estate Agents

 Treat Everyone with Decency and Respect

 A good rule of thumb when creating a hospitable and fair environment for clients is to approach everyone the same.
-We’re all human and should be treated with the same rights and respect regardless of the color of your skin.
+We’re all human and should be treated with the same rights and respect regardless of the color of our skin.

 Find Homes Based on Wants and Needs

 When helping a client find a home, show them homes that meet what they want and need.
-By simply touring homes in neighborhoods with people of the same background or skin tone as your clients, you are not acting on their best interests.
+By simply touring homes in neighborhoods with people of the same background or skin tone as your clients, you are not acting in their best interests.

 Become Educated on the Matter